 Historically there’s been an acknowledgement of the environmental impact of the use of bottles, with the number needed, how often they have to be replaced, and the impacts of single use bottles in hospital settings (noted in the BMJ here) all being contributing factors.
-Any exclusively bottle feeding parents may need at least 4 bottles per 24 hours in the early days when babies are exclusively milk fed, and most manufacturers recommend that teats should be replaced every 2-3 months.
-Add in sterilising equipment and bottle brushes, and that's potentially a lot of waste being produced from the final product themselves, as well as the manufacturing and marketing process.
+Any exclusively bottle feeding parents may need 4 bottles per 24 hours in the early days when babies are exclusively milk fed, and most manufacturers recommend that teats should be replaced every 2-3 months.
+Add in sterilising equipment and bottle brushes, and that’s potentially a lot of waste being produced from the final product themselves, as well as the manufacturing and marketing process.
 Most bottles, if they are made from polypropylene (PP), can be recycled, however, so this does potentially reduce the end impact of waste.

-When it comes to formula feeding, there’s more plastic in the way the formula is produced, and both water and fuel is used throughout the manufacturing process.
+When it comes to formula feeding, there’s more plastic in the way the formula is produced, and both water and fuel is used to enable the manufacturing process.
 The effect of formula on the environment has already been commented on by Dr Natalie Shenker and colleagues (see editorial in the BMJ here).

-Going back to the microplastics, it's whether we consider this an environmental issue, or whether there is genuine concern about how this consumption might interact with an infant's gut.
+Going back to microplastics, it’s whether we consider this an environmental issue, or whether there is genuine concern about how this consumption might interact with an infant’s gut.